a guide to fednow

 What is the FedNow Service?

 The FedNow Service is an instant payments service being developed by the United States Federal Reserve Bank (Fed).
-The FedNow Service, or FedNow, is designed to offer uninterrupted 24/7/365 processing and will feature integrated clearing functionality, enabling financial institutions to deliver end-to-end instant payment services to their customers.
+The FedNow Service, or FedNow, offers uninterrupted 24/7/365 processing and features integrated clearing functionality, enabling financial institutions to deliver end-to-end instant payment services to their customers.

 What are instant payments?